 Share this article:

-You can learn in this eighth post in the Combating Burnout series a simple physical strategy for reducing your stress level at work.
+You can learn in this eighth post in the Overcoming Burnout series a simple physical strategy for reducing your stress level at work.

 Physical practices are essential for improving our overall health and well-being—and they are also an important strategy for preventing burnout.